yujuangao/yujuangao.github.io/index.md

       <h1>Yujuan Gao</h1>

       <p class="subtitle-blue">
-        Postdoctoral Researcher,
+        Postdoctoral Research Associate,
         <a href="https://kohl.aaec.vt.edu/" target="_blank" class="institution-link">
           Kohl Centre
         </a>,
         Virginia Tech
       </p>

       <div class="bio">
         <p>
-          I am a Postdoctoral Researcher at the
+          I am a Postdoctoral Research Associate at the
           <a href="https://kohl.aaec.vt.edu/" target="_blank" class="institution-link">
             Kohl Centre
           </a>
           at Virginia Tech.
-I received my Ph.D. in the Food and Resource Economics Department at the University of Florida.
+I received my Ph.D. in Food and Resource Economics from the University of Florida.
           My research focuses on development economics, health economics, and the economics of education, with an emphasis on causal inference, impact evaluation, and applied econometrics.
         </p>

         <p>
           My work leverages field experiments, administrative data, and social network analysis to examine how digital technology, information interventions, and education policies influence development outcomes across the life cycle.
         </p>
       </div>